Fuck: Examples of more recent usage

 The word began to break into cinema when it was uttered once in the film Vapor (1963) and in two Andy Warhol films – Poor Little Rich Girl (1965) and My Hustler (1965), and later in each of two 1967 British releases, Ulysses and I'll Never Forget What's'isname.
 It was used several times in the 1969 British film Bronco Bullfrog.
 According to director Robert Altman, the first time the word fuck was used in a major American studio film was in 1970's M*A*S*H, spoken by Painless during the football match at the end of the film.

-Early examples of the word "fuck" featuring in music, although adlibbed in the studio rather than being a true part of the lyrics, include drummer Lynn Easton's exclamation 55 seconds into the Kingsmen's "Louie Louie" (1963), or the discrete "fucking hell" buried in the mix of the Beatles' "Hey Jude" (1968).
+Early examples of the word "fuck" featuring in music, although adlibbed in the studio rather than being a true part of the lyrics, include drummer Lynn Easton's exclamation 55 seconds into the Kingsmen's "Louie Louie" (1963), or the discreet "fucking hell" buried in the mix of the Beatles' "Hey Jude" (1968).
 MC5 and Jefferson Airplane both used the term "motherfuckers" on their respective 1969 songs "Kick Out the Jams" (from MC5's live album of the same name) and "We Can Be Together" (from Volunteers).
 Elektra Records created a request clean version of Kick Out the Jams for those offended by the MC5's usage, whereas RCA Records initially refused to release Volunteers uncensored until the band pointed out the label had already released the Hair cast recording with the term.
 Use of the term "fuck" was still a rare occurrence on rock records in 1976 when the band Doctors of Madness used the word in their song "Out".
 The Sex Pistols also notoriously used the term on music a year later.